Skip to main content

 How about Set?

-Set, more familiar as a Math concept, is an abstract data type which contains only distinct elements/objects without the need of being allocated orderly by index.
+Set, more familiar as a maths concept, is an abstract data type which contains only distinct elements/objects without needing to be ordered by index.

 Example: {1,2,3}

-One of the biggest differences here, you may notice, is that elements in Array can be duplicate (unless you tell it not to be), and in Set, they just can't (regardless what you decide).
+The biggest difference you’ll spot: elements in Array can be duplicate (unless you prevent it), and in Set, they can’t (no matter what you do).

-In addition, Array is considered as "indexed collection" type of data structure, while Set is considered as "keyed collection".
+Array is considered an “indexed collection” type of data structure, while Set is considered a “keyed collection”.

-Indexed collections are collections of data which are ordered by an index value
+Indexed collections are collections of data ordered by an index value

-Keyed collections are collections which use keys; these contain elements which are iterable in the order of insertion.
+Keyed collections are collections which use keys; they contain elements which are iterable in the order of insertion.

-In programming world, taken same data set (no duplicates), we can either use Array or Set to be our chosen structure to store this data set.
-However, depending on the use case, choosing the correct structure contributes to deliver optimal solution — and we want to achieve that.
-And in order to understand which to choose, we need understand firstly who they are, how they are built and what they are capable of.
-Since we have done with “who they are”, let's move on to “how to build one” in JS.
+In practice, given the same data set (no duplicates), you could use either Array or Set to store it.
+But depending on the use case, picking the right structure helps you deliver the optimal solution.
+To make that choice, we need to understand how they’re built and what they can do.
+We’ve covered “who they are”, so let’s move on to “how to build one” in JS.

 Constructing